klaudiosinani/hyper-pokemon/readme.md

 **Vote for the Pokémon Region you want to see themes from next!**<br/>
 In essence, this poll will determine the creation order of all Pokémon Regions!<br/>
-The poll will be kept alive until the project's completion, when all **600+** themes will be available! :tada:
+The poll will be kept alive until the project's completion, when all **600+** themes will be available!

 Trainers make your choice!